 Note, that all commands for command prompt below require admin privileges.

-You can use standard “Local Service” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local Service” will get this access, too.
+You can use standard “Local System” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local System” will get this access, too.
 Therefore it is preferable to create a separate user to maximize isolation.

 Install package on a Linux (manually or via package manager), copy agent's config to /etc/resilio-agent directory and start the service.